cobbzilla/hokeylization/README.md

 * [hokeylization on npm](https://www.npmjs.com/package/hokeylization)

 ## Support and Funding
-I am attempting to be a professional open source software developer.
-I have been working in the software industry for many years, I have started successful companies and sold them to public companies.
-Recently I lost my job, and I don't really have any other work lined up

-So I'm going to try writing helpful software and see if that works

-I would sincerely appreciate even the smallest [monthly contribution via Patreon](https://www.patreon.com/cobbzilla)
+I would sincerely appreciate any [contribution via Patreon](https://www.patreon.com/cobbzilla)

 ## Installation
 To use the command line tool, install using `npm` or `yarn`: